 Partial or complete

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Imaging tests that evaluate your spine and surrounding structures may include: UltrasoundX-rayCT scanMRI scan

 Nonsteroidal anti-inflammatory drugs (NSAIDs)Corticosteroid injections

 Special exercises can help stabilize the spinal cord.
 Exercise can increase muscle endurance and mobility of the spine.
 This can relieve some pain.
 Sometimes exercises are ineffective against spinal stenosis.

 Wearing a corset or lumbar brace can help stabilize the spine.
 This may relieve pain.

 Surgery is reserved for severe cases.

-—This is when two vertebrae (back bones) are fused together.
+Spinal fusion—This is when 2 vertebrae (back bones) are fused together.
 This will provide stronger support for the spine.
 This is almost always done after decompression laminectomy.

 There are no guidelines for preventing spinal stenosis.